 In Year 8, our students build on this to discover their education super power, by undertaking the 'Multiple Intelligence' test, followed up by a learning choices and future pathways booklet.

 In Year 9, we start to prepare students for Work Experience.
 They investigate areas of interest and prepare resumes and cover letters in order to apply for positions within our community and beyond.
 Their work investigation is also made easier through interview coaching.

 In Year 10 students secure work experience positions and make preparations for a safe work transition.
 They also explore their career directions by undertaking a career test and follow-up counselling sessions.
 They undertake their VCE subject selection with the support of one of our career counsellors.

 In Year 11 our students have started their VCE and future career journey.
-They are supported along the way with one-on-one or group counselling sessions on an 'as need' basis.
+They are supported along the way with one-on-one or group counselling sessions on an 'as needs' basis.
 They are also supported and encouraged through the process of Year 12 subject selection.